-There are several major contests throughout the year, and the Math Club often meets to practice.
-Feel free to show up for all or part of a session, whether or not you plan on participating in competitions.
+There are several major contests throughout the year.
+In the past, the Math Club has organized practice sessions.
+These meetings are open to all IIT students, whether or not you plan on participating in competitions.

 Problem of the Week